atefnazmy/landing_page/README.md

 ## [Programming Langauges that used]
- 1- html
+ - HTML
- 2- CSS
+ - CSS
- 3- JavaScript
+ - JavaScript